mrkamel/heartbeat/README.md

 # Heartbeat

 Heartbeat is a rather simple daemon which pings a Hetzner Failover IP.
-If the Failover IP is down, Heartbeat will try to set a new active server ip for the Failover IP through the API provided by Hetzner.
+If the Failover IP is down, Heartbeat will automatically try to set a new active server ip for the Failover IP through the API provided by Hetzner.
 For further details of Hetzner Failover IPs, please check

 http://wiki.hetzner.de/index.php/Robot_Webservice#POST_.2Ffailover.2F.3Cfailover-ip.3E

 ## Motivation

 There are plenty of HA tools out there.
 However, i thought (and think!) they are too heavy-weight for this rather simple task.
-Thus, i wrote Heartbeat.
+Thus, i wrote Heartbeat to automatically switch between load balancers and mySQL servers i run behind Hetzner Failover IPs in case one becomes down/unavailable.

 ## Current State